natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics.rst

 Repository initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The repository is initialized using the "git init" command:
+Repository is initialized using "git init" command:

 ::